UMIACS/umobj/README.md

 	 services/badges -->

-Command-line utilties for S3-compatible Object Storage
+Command-line utilities for S3-compatible Object Storage

 These utilities provide a command-line interface to an Amazon S3-compatible file/object storage services, also known as an Object Store.